Frequently Asked Questions

 What are options for a resolution other than an IE investigation?

 IE can facilitate an informal or voluntary resolution; an agreement designed to eliminate a hostile environment by taking alternative actions that do not involve disciplinary action against a Respondent.
-This may include, protective measures, accommodations, targeted or broad-based educational programming or training, supported direct confrontation of the Respondent and/or indirect action.
+This may include, protective measures, accommodations, targeted or broad-based educational programming or training, mediation, restorative justice, supported indirect communication with the Respondent.

 Retaliation